-An easy to make dry curry noodle dish (Singapore Noodle) made with stir-fried vermicelli noodles, curry powder, shrimp, strips of eggs, meat and vegetables – just like takeout but made in the comfort of your home!
+This Singapore noodle recipe is an easy to make dry curry noodle dish made with stir-fried vermicelli noodles, curry powder, shrimp, strips of eggs, meat and vegetables – just like takeout but made in the comfort of your home!

 Here’s a neat tidbit I learned recently – in Singapore, this dish doesn’t actually exist as an authentic local dish.
 Singapore noodles (Fried Bee Hoon) in Singapore don’t actually have curry in it as well!
 This is more of a Chinese dish, but how they came up with the name Singapore Noodles is still a bit of a mystery to me – maybe because of the fusion of Chinese (the noodles) and the Indian (the curry) flavors?